SoftwareAG/c8y-docs/src/render/guides/http/hello-microservice-python/developing-the-hello-world.html.md

 #### Example usage

-After application is uploaded, and subscribed by any tenant it will run in the container.
-Request
+After the application is uploaded and subscribed by any tenant it will run in the container.
+A request

     GET {{URL}}/service/hello-microservice/hello
     Authorization: Basic ...